I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 }

 contentConfig: CONTENT_REQUIRED— Content is required for unstructured data stores.
 This setting wasn't present in the structured data store from Test 1chunkingConfig— Layout-based chunking is enabled (chunk size 500).
-In unstructured data stores, documents are automatically split into chunkslayoutParsingConfig— Layout parser is enabled.
-It analyzes HTML structure and reflects it in the index
+In unstructured data stores, documents are automatically divided into chunkslayoutParsingConfig— Layout parser is enabled.
+It analyzes the HTML structure and reflects it in the index

 Search Request